2018 Board of Directors

 The Rev. Mark Johnston is a priest in the Episcopal Church and the executive director of Camp McDowell.
 Mark actively pursues social justice issues in Alabama.
 In Winston County he has worked to stop pollution from coal mining and illegal dumping of toxic waste in the Clear Creek watershed.
 At the state level, he served as president of the Alabama Rivers Alliance and treasurer of the Alabama Environmental Council.
 Mark founded the Alabama Department of Environmental Management (ADEM) Reform Coalition.
 Nationally, he was on the board of directors of the Institute for Conservation Leadership and American Rivers.
 Mark has received numerous awards and recognitions for his work including Alabama’s Outstanding Young Religious Leader, The James Dockery Southern Environmental Leadership Award, River Hero by the Alabama Rivers Alliance and the Sierra Club Environmentalist of the Year.

 William Blackerby, Secretary

-William Blackerby is Youth Ministry Coordinator at Church of the Nativity, Episcopal in Huntsville, Ala.
+William Blackerby teaches Latin at Indian Springs School, where he is also the Scholars Bowl Coach.
+Prior to that, he was Youth Ministry Coordinator at Church of the Nativity, Episcopal in Huntsville, Ala.
 He learned to love Alabama’s natural beauty on his journey to Eagle Scout and through summers spent at Camp McDowell, Camp Sequoyah and Ruffner Mountain Nature Center.
 After college, William returned to Birmingham to work as the Faith in Community Organizer at Greater Birmingham Ministries, where he learned not only the value of working together with people across race, class, gender, economic status, language, sexual orientation and religious belief, but also how real grassroots change is accomplished.
 William believes Birmingham should be a world-class city and that clean and healthy air is essential to that goal.